CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 The access control and the burglary message SHOULD be supplemented by video surveillance systems.
 For this purpose, the areas that make sense for video surveillance systems SHOULD be identified.

 A planned video surveillance SHOULD be consistently embedded in the entire security concept.
-Also SHOULD be involved in the planning, conception and eventual evaluation of video recordings always the data protection officer.The central technical components required for video surveillance SHOULD be set up and protected in a suitable environment.
+Also SHOULD be involved in the planning, conception and eventual evaluation of video recordings always the data protection officer.
+The central technical components required for video surveillance SHOULD be set up and protected in a suitable environment.
 It SHOULD be checked regularly to see if the video surveillance system is working properly.

 #### INF.2.A25 Redundant design of uninterruptible power supplies [Planner]